 Although I was not present there, I still thought to cover this topic.
 I firmly believe that it would have helped a lot if women lead this particular discussion.
 You see, I hang around with Muslims a lot because I am a Muslim.
 There are times when some of the Imams and Muslim men say random and lame things that are extremely painful for sexual assault victims to hear.
 For instance, reminding someone to do a good deed is a common Islamic practise so an Imam may say, “Women should not point out a rapist unless it is true and even then this needs to be investigated”.
 I heard from my friends that something like this was actually mentioned during the RIS conference as well.
 Correct!
 Although there is no wrong is stating this but there is always a danger of overdoing this.
 For example, when most of the lectures start revolving around admonishing and preaching.
 Utterly boring and waste of time and money!

-I did some research and found out some things that some or perhaps a lot of male imams and well-educated Muslim men won’t be able to tell you.
+I did some research and found out some things that some male imams and well-educated Muslim men won’t be able to tell you.

 1) Imams and religious figures are incorrect when they admonish women to be truthful about revealing that someone has raped them.
 This is because by doing so they are unconsciously adding the “victim blaming” mentality into the masses.
 I have some material about how rapists think; and, I have learned that rapists easily say, “Don’t blame me” or “You wanted all of this”.
 What is the difference here when an imam continuously tells the masses, “women should not be pointing out any rapist unless it is true”.
 A friend of mine told me that some male Imam said this at the 2018 RIS conference.
 Apparently, he is approaching a very sensitive topic in a very insensitive manner.
 I know a raped woman who went through 2 years of depression and could not get out of her bed simply because her brother said one or two mean things to her after she was raped by a stranger.
 Even when I started discussing the situation behind my rape with a politically connected Canadian-Muslim man who was supposedly very religious, he gradually became awkward in his communication.
 I only had a brief cellphone conversation with him and one face-to-face meeting.
 I started talking to him because I was in a new city and needed a job fast; and, because he told me that he has helped abused women in the past.
 One day I texted him that I was not praying because I was not feeling so well.
 After hearing this, he said: “Satan is effective on you.”
 Here is a screenshot of this conversation.
 His comments are inside white textboxes and mine are inside green.